xanmankey/FishingForPhish/docs/usage.rst

 Prerequisites
 ^^^^^^^^^^^^^

 **In order to use this library, python weka wrapper3 is required.
-This library, in turn, depends on a java deployment kit (JDK) and a set JAVA_HOME environmental variable, as well as the Microsoft Visual C++ Build Tools; the full installation process for python weka wrapper3 can be found at https://fracpete.github.io/python-weka-wrapper3/install.html, but the process for the installation of the Microsoft Visual C++ Build Tools and the java-11-oracle (the oracle version tested with this library and recommended by the devs behind Python-Weka-Wrapper3) and initialization of JAVA_HOME can be found below.**
+This library, in turn, depends on a java deployment kit (JDK) and a set JAVA_HOME environmental variable among other things; the full installation process for python weka wrapper3 can be found at https://fracpete.github.io/python-weka-wrapper3/install.html, but the process for the installation of the java-11-oracle (the oracle version tested with this library and recommended by the devs behind Python-Weka-Wrapper3) and initialization of JAVA_HOME can be found below.**

-To install the Microsoft C++ Build Tools, run the below command (if on Ubuntu; however I also know that the build tools can also be downloaded here if using Windows, with version 15 being the version linked in the Python Weka Wrapper 3 documentation: https://www.microsoft.com/en-us/download/details.aspx?id=48159)

 .. code-block:: console